lkodinsson/MARS/Basic/PHB.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

-Use a wielded item with the parry feature to block an attack, adding its parry value to your deflection.
-While parrying, attacks made against you that result in a graze are instead considered a success.
+Use a wielded item with the parry feature to defend against an attack, adding its parry value to your deflection.
+If the incoming attack grazes against your deflection roll, it is considered a failure instead.

 #### Ready